-It quickly gets greener.
-Seriously, when I put my head down for a minute to study a map, we had entered an entirely different region.
+But before you know it, things get a lot greener.
+Seriously, all it takes, is a quick check of a map – and the minute you look up, you might think you’re in a different region.
 And here’s the thing, even in the busy season, you won’t be sharing the road with hordes of other travellers.
-These cyclists had the sun on their backs this morning.
-Ha, little did they know that was about to change.
+We passed these cyclists this morning – they had the sun on their backs.
+Little did they know, the weather was about to change.

-It’s such a neat experience when you first see the Southern Alp ahead.
-It’s only then that the gently rolling hills appear – classic Lord of the Rings Country!
+It’s such a neat experience when you first catch sight of the Southern Alps.
+And its at this stage, gently rolling hills appear – classic Lord of the Rings Country!
 Michael expects that I should be able to name each individual mountain (actually he can).
-After Glentunnel, its up and around to the beautiful sight of the Rakaia Gorge; a good resting spot:
+After Glentunnel, its up and around to the beautiful sight of the Rakaia Gorge.
+This is a good place to rest.

 The water of the Rakaia Gorge is typical of a New Zealand High Country river.
 It’s unusually milky green colour is the result of sediment released from the movement of the glaciers.
 Their are some great highlights on the Christchurch to Tekapo scenic route.
 Stop at the bridge or drive to the other side where there’s a camping ground with toilets.
 Isn’t this a sight for sore eyes!